-FIGURE 50 VIEWING LIST DEVICES
+FIGURE 57 VIEWING LIST DEVICES

-While viewing the units in a list, the units will be displayed and the lists themselves will temporarily disappear from the screen.
-To view the lists again, press the red "Back" arrow as seen in Figure 50.

-Please note: Only Contact Lists a codec is actively following can be viewed from that codec.
+While viewing the units in a list, the units will be displayed and the lists themselves will temporarily disappear from the screen (1 in Figure 57).
+To view the lists again, press the red "Back" arrow (2 in Figure 57).
+Please note: Only the Contact Lists that a codec is actively following can be viewed from that codec.